EXPERT ROOFING GUIDE

 Compare that to architectural shingles, which carry 25 to 30-year prorated warranties that decline in value over time.
 The standing seam warranty protects you at full value for decades longer.

-New Jersey weather throws everything at your roof — ice storms, nor'easters, summer heat, coastal wind, and the occasional hurricane remnant.
+Myrtle Beach weather throws everything at your roof — salt air, high humidity, summer heat, tropical systems, wind-driven rain, and hurricane-season gusts.
 Standing seam handles all of it:

 • Wind resistance: Mechanical-lock standing seam is rated for 140+ mph wind speeds.
-Critical for coastal NJ.
+Critical for coastal South Carolina.

-• Ice dam prevention: The smooth metal surface sheds snow and ice before dams can form.
-A major advantage over shingles in northern NJ winters.
+• Ice dam prevention: The smooth metal surface sheds water quickly and reduces wind-driven rain entry points.
+A major advantage over shingle edges and exposed fasteners in coastal storms.

 • No shingle blow-off: Concealed fasteners mean nothing can lift or peel in high winds.